 But some states only consider the crime a misdemeanor, while others have made it a felony with some pretty hefty punishments.

 The state of New York is helping to lead the movement toward more serious actions against violators.

 In 2009, the state enacted a “DUI Child Endangerment Law” they call “Leandra’s Law” – named after 11-year-old Leandra Rosado who was killed on the Henry Hudson Parkway in New York City when her friend’s mother flipped the car they were riding in, while under the influence of alcohol.

-Leandra’s Law makes it possible to charge first time offenders (.08 Blood Alcohol Content and a child under 16 years-old in the car) with a class E felony that would be punishable by up to 4 years in state prison.
+Leandra’s Law makes it possible to charge first time offenders (.08 Blood Alcohol Content or higher and a child under 16 years-old in the car) with a class E felony that would be punishable by up to 4 years in state prison.
 In addition:

 - The driver’s license is automatically suspended.

 - The driver is required to install an ignition interlock in his or her vehicle for at least 6 months (beyond any term of imprisonment) – note, this applies to all drunk drivers, not just those with children in the vehicle.

 - Violators are automatically reported to the Statewide Central Register of Child Abuse and Maltreatment.